open-orchestra/open-orchestra-docs/en/cookbook/custom_field.rst

 to activate or not the feature for the content type being edited.

 Note: the configuration entry named "required" make the option mandatory when adding it to a content type.
-But in our example, it would lead to a non sense to have the checkboxes required.
+But in our example, it would lead to a nonsense to have the checkboxes required.

 Open Orchestra provides several other options you can use, but if your field requires a not yet created option, you can describe it the same way.